juliandresbv/email-index-n-search/README.md

     >
     > About the download and decompression of the dataset:
     >
     > The `indexer` app downloads and decompresses the dataset automatically.
-However, if you want to do it manually, you can do so by downloading the dataset from the following link: https://www.cs.cmu.edu/~./enron/enron_mail_20110402.tgz.
+However, if you want to do it manually, you can do so by downloading the dataset from the following link https://www.cs.cmu.edu/~./enron/enron_mail_20110402.tgz.
 Then, copy/move it to the `indexer/data` directory and decompress it.

     1. Open/re-use a terminal window/tab at the `indexer/` directory and follow the steps below: